blisstown/campfire/README.md

-should you choose to play around with this yourself, just know that *many things are bound not to work!* notably, this has only been tested on iceshrimp and mastodon-compatible instances. anything beyond this will likely be incompatible, and the web console will get very upset.
+should you choose to play around with this yourself, just know that *many things are bound not to work!* notably, this has only been tested on iceshrimp and mastodon API-compliant instances. anything beyond this will likely be incompatible, and the web console will get very upset.

 ## features

 ### current

-- a read-only, infinite-scrolling feed
+- infinite-scrolling feed
-- custom emotes and reactions (again, read-only)
+- log in with most/all fedi services! (with varying compatibility)
+- ability to favourite, boost, and react to posts
+- view threads in context
-- fun, clicky buttons! (they still do nothing)
+- fun, clicky buttons!

 ### planned

 - posting! (incl. replies and quotes)
+- live feed
-- reacting!
+- notifications feed

 ### "maybe"

-- multiple account support
+- fast account switching
 - post editing/deletion
-- live updates over websocket
 - push notifications

 ## try it out!